 “Nothing is like an idea so much as an idea” — Bishop Berkeley

-Fact: writing and ideas and content all refer to ontologically separate entities.
+Fact: writing, ideas, and content all refer to different entities.